damianobarbati/pg-database/README.md

 Just give a look at `src/index.js` to get a picture of it: minimal and simple.

 ### Named placeholders
-Use object replacements (named placeholders) and not array replacements (positional placeholders).
+You can use object for replacements (named placeholders) instead of array replacements (positional placeholders).
 Placeholders must begin with `:` or `$` and can contain only letters, numbers, underscores, dashes.

 Before: